NielsLeenheer/WebSerialReceiptPrinter/README.md

 The callback of the `connected` event is passed an object with the following properties:

+-   `type`<br>
+    Type of the connection that is used, in this case it is always `serial`.
 -   `vendorId`<br>
     The USB vendor ID or null when it is not available.
 -   `productId`<br>
     The USB product ID or null when it is not available.

+## Commands

+Once connected you can use the following command to print receipts.

 ### Printing receipts